15 Questions to Ask Yourself Before Applying to a Job

 Before you start submitting applications, it’s important to be clear on the type of role you’re targeting.
 When you know exactly what kind of position aligns with your skills, interests, and career goals, you can focus your efforts on roles where you’re a strong fit, making your applications more intentional and increasing your chances of success.

-12 Does the company’s reputation, mission, and culture align with my values?
+9 Does this company’s culture and mission align with my values?

-Asking this question can give you a better sense of how strong a fit the position and company are, especially when comparing several opportunities.
+Asking this question can give you a better sense of how well the position and company fit, especially when comparing several opportunities.

 A healthy work environment and shared values contribute significantly to job satisfaction and success.
 Research the company’s mission statement, social media presence, and employee reviews on platforms like Glassdoor to evaluate the culture.
 Compare what you learn with your needs and expectations, prioritizing the values most important to you.